 - Daily Jail List: Pretrial complies and reviews a daily list of inmates arrested the previous day.
 If the inmate pre-qualifies based on the charge and previous criminal history, a Pretrial employee will conduct an interview at the DeKalb County Jail.

-- Judge Referral: The judge presiding over the First Appearance hearing, and in some stances, the criminal case of a defendant, may refer that individual to Pretrial Services.
+- Judge Referral: The judge presiding over the First Appearance hearing, and in some instances, the criminal case of a defendant, may refer that individual to Pretrial Services.

 - Public Defender: If a defendant has been assigned a public defender, the public defender may make the recommendation to Pretrial Services.